syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Calendar-Events.md

 * AgendaView - Show the selected date’s events below the month.

-N> If there is no appointment for the selected day, `Inline` view and `AgendaView` displays the text as “No Appointments”
+N> If there is no appointment for the selected day, `Inline` view and `AgendaView` displays the text as “No Appointments”.

 ## Month Appointment Indicator